Tensor train completion: local recovery guarantees via Riemannian optimization: Introduction

 \section{Introduction}

 The problem of recovering algebraically structured data from scarce measurements has already become a classic one.
-The data under consideration are typically sparse vectors or low-rank matrices and tensors, while the measurements are obtained by applying a linear operator $\mathcal{R}$ that satisfies the so-called \textit{restricted isometry property (RIP)} \cite{CandesTaoDecoding2005}.
-For matrices, we say that $\mathcal{R}$ satisfies RIP of order $k$ if
+The data under consideration are typically sparse vectors or low-rank matrices and tensors, while the measurements are obtained by applying a linear operator that satisfies a variant of the so-called \textit{restricted isometry property (RIP)} \cite{CandesTaoDecoding2005}.